 Photographs: Courtesy of SOM

-Dubai’s Infinity Tower, a 73-story skyscraper designed by Skidmore, Owings & Merrill (SOM), began construction in 2006 and is finally nearing completion this year.
+Dubai’s Cayan Tower (formally the Infinity Tower), a 73-story skyscraper designed by Skidmore, Owings & Merrill (SOM), began construction in 2006 and is finally nearing completion this year.
 The major characteristic of the tower is the way it twists up into the sky, as each floor is rotated 1.2˚ to create a full 90˚ twist from bottom to top.

 The tower will serve a variety of purposes including luxury residential units, parking, and retail.
 The twisting form optimizes low level views to Dubai Marina and high rise views to the gulf and city.
 Its unique, high-strength structure maximizes its views while maintaining the views of the neighboring buildings.

 Cayan’s unique form and prime location will make it one of the most recognizable buildings in Dubai.
 Although other helix-shaped buildings exist, Infinity will be the tallest twisting tower in the world.